orbeon/orbeon-forms-doc/xml-platform/processors/url-generator.md

 _NOTE: The URL generator performs streaming.
 It generates a stream of short character SAX events.
 It is therefore possible to generate an "infinitely" long document with a constant amount of memory, assuming the generator is connected to other processors that do not require storing the entire stream of data in memory, for example the [__SQL processor_][3]_ (with an appropriate configuration to stream BLOBs), or the [_HTTP serializer_][4]._

+## JSON mode

+[SINCE Orbeon Forms 2016.2]

+The JSON mode is selected when:

+- the content type is `application/json` according to the selection algorithm above
+- the `json` mode is forced using the `<mode>` configuration element

+In this mode, the URL generator uses the [XForms 2.0 conversion scheme](../../xforms/submission-json.md) to convert the incoming JSON content to XML.

 ## Binary mode

 The binary mode is selected when: